IntrepidPursuits/sherpa/ios/ios_testing_references.md

 ### Mocking

 As eluded to in the previous section, mocking is a process of creating a dummy or 'mock' object, which will simulate the behavior of a real dependency.
 This is useful if the real objects are impractical to incorporate into a unit test.
-Objective-C has access to tools like OCMockito which allow you to automatically generate mock objects at runtime.
-Unfortunately, because of limitations in the Swift language, you are forced to write your own mocks.

 In the above example, we would like to isolate `SearchViewModel` from any real world implementation of `NetworkingLayer`.
 We do this by implementing a mock version of `NetworkingLayer`, which will run predictably during our testing of `SearchViewModel`: